 A corporate culture that supports international recruitment

-E.g., how to build an operating model for an international work community; what could be the related experiments or piloting?
-How could new international experts promote the company’s access to new markets?
+E.g., building an international working community's operating practices and related experiments or piloting.
+Operating practices with which new international experts promote the company's access to new markets.

 International recruitment capability and processes